The University signature partnership agreements with National Taiwan University and West Virginia University.

 WVU is the largest institution of higher teaching education in the state of West Virginia, with nearly 2,000 faculty and 28,000 students.
 Founded in 1987, the main campus , located in Morgantown, is home to 15 schools and Schools, five of which are area Health Sciences: along with School Medicine, Nursing, Pharmacy, Public Health and Dentistry.
 WVU Robert C. Byrd Health Sciences Center also has divisions in the cities of Charleston and Martinsburg.

-Through this second agreement, which also benefits the Schools of Pharmacy and Nursing, the three universities are committed to promoting contact and partnership between Departments to promote joint research.
-It is also intended to promote the exchange of academic staff, doctoral students, students and resident doctors to carry out clinical rotations in the hospitals associated with each university.
+Through this second agreement, which also benefits the Schools of Pharmacy and Nursing, the three universities are committed to fostering contact and partnership between Departments to promote joint research.
+It also aims to promote the exchange faculty, doctoral students, students and resident doctors for clinical rotations in the hospitals associated with each university.